Why would I write an article where sincerity is a 'versus' with perfectionism?

 - Spaces where vulnerability was punished.

-- Families where excellence was currency.
+- Families or peers where excellence was currency.

 - A complete absence of mentorship that led to self-surveillance becoming the default.

-What Sincerity Actually Means in Creative Work
+What Sincerity Actually Means in Work

 Sincerity is not sentimentality.